Oppam

-The plot follows Jayaraman (Mohanlal), a blind lift operator and caretaker in an apartment building.
-He is the loyal friend of Justice Krishnamoorthy (Nedumudi Venu), he cares for his schoolgirl daughter Nandini (Meenakshi).
-Krishnamoorthy gets murdered by a serial killer Vasudevan (Samuthirakani) who had a grudge with him.
-Jayaraman is framed for the crime, and must protect Nandini from Vasu and prove his innocence.

 Regular collaborators Mohanlal and Priyadarshan were expected to work on a film in 2015, but it was postponed before principal photography began until the following year.
 Priyadarshan decided to make another film with Mohanlal, and began looking at screenplays.
-Both men wanted a break from their usual comedy films.
+They wanted a break from their usual comedy films.
 Priyadarshan agreed on a short story by Govind Vijayan which was suggested by Mohanlal.
 The director developed a plot and screenplay, which was on its final draft in February 2016.
 The film began principal photography in March and ended in June; it was filmed in Kochi, Ooty, Vagamon, Thiruvananthapuram, and Idukki.